igortosic-easymind/CRM-demo-SvelteKit5-Classbased-Store/README.md

-# ERP Frontend — SvelteKit 5
+# CRM/ERP Frontend — SvelteKit 5

-A modern ERP system built with SvelteKit 5 and Svelte 5 runes.
+A modern CRM/ERP system built with SvelteKit 5 and Svelte 5 runes.
 Features client management, task tracking, calendar scheduling, and a dashboard — all powered by class-based reactive stores with zero external state management libraries.

 ## Features